Tosham Hill range: Tosham Hill range Indus Valley civilization mines and smelters

-There are several Indus Valley civilization sites in and around Tosham Hill range as the area falls under the copper-bearing zone of Southwest Haryana & Northeast Rajasthan of the Aravalli hill range.
+There are several Indus Valley civilization sites in and around Tosham Hill range as the area falls under the copper-bearing zone of Southwest Haryana and Northeast Rajasthan of the Aravalli hill range.
 Investigation of IVC network of mineral ore needs for the metallurgical work and trade shows that the most common type of grinding stone at Harappa is of Delhi quartzite type found only in the westernmost outliers of the Aravalli range in southern Haryana near Kaliana and Makanwas villages of Bhiwani district has bears red-pink to pinkish-gray color, crisscrossed with thin haematite and quartz filled fractures in sugary size grain texture.